zhanglj37/zhanglj37.github.io/Publications_Projects.md

 [Journal Article] Feng, Q.Q., Song, Q.Y. (co-first author), **Zhang, L.J. (co-first author)**, Zheng, S.F., Pan, J.H.* (under revision).
 Integration of Moderation and Mediation in a Latent Variable Framework: A Comparison of Estimation Methods. *Frontiers in Psychology.*

-## Compared the performance of structural equation modeling(SEM), exploratory SEM and Bayesian SEM in dealing with cross-loadings
+## Compared the performance of SEM, exploratory SEM and Bayesian SEM in dealing with cross-loadings

 - **Participated in the simulation design and article modification.**